 Arnaud is a Parisian with a passion for sharing his city — and all of France — with American visitors.
 He's been featured as a local expert in Rick's TV shows, and also in our Tour Experience video.
 Arnaud goes beyond being an expert on his country's rich traditions, history, art, wine, and cuisine.
 He truly "gets" how to fully engage Americans with the attitudes, perspectives, and values of a culture that has much to offer, yet is so often misunderstood.
+When he's not leading Rick Steves tours in France, Arnaud offers walking and museum tours in Paris as well as boat trips on the Oise and Seine rivers — all of which you can find on our Guides' Marketplace.

 During the 20+ years that you've been a licensed guide in France, you've helped many Americans understand and appreciate your culture.
 What keeps you motivated year after year?